meghprkh/markdown-mathjax/README.md

 ## How it works?

-text → Replace Math with placeholder and store Math it in array → Markdown → Replace placeholders with Math → Return marked text → MathJax →Preview
+text → Replace Math with placeholder and store Math it in array → Markdown → Replace placeholders with Math → Return marked text → MathJax → Preview

 ##Differecnces
 The main difference between mine and Kerzol's implementation is the order of Markdown And Latex.